Bridges Lab @ CMU

 About Us

 In the Bridges lab we use diverse approaches to study how bacteria make developmental decisions based on extracellular sensory information.
 Read about our research for more information.
-In addition, we strive to cultivate a healthy and productive scientific environment where people from all backgrounds are welcomed and supported!
+In addition, we strive to cultivate a healthy and productive scientific environment!

 News